 Andrew joined the ACDI’s AXA Research Programme in African Climate Risk in August 2017 as a Masters Research Student.
 Andrew's Master's research aims to determine the influence of anthropogenic climate change on the 2015-2017 south-western Cape hydrological drought through analysis of various components of the hydrological cycle under modelled factual and counterfactual climate scenarios.
 Andrew's academic background includes a BSc Hydrology and Geography (2013) and a BSc (Hons) in Hydrology (2015).
 His current research interests include the attribution of extreme hydro-climatic events in the context of anthropogenic climate change and the associated changing risk.
 Andrew has been trained as a Hydrologist and has experience in Water Resource Management, Hydrological Modelling and Geographic Information Systems.

 Joyce Kimutai joined ACDI as a Masters research student in July 2018 as part of the AXA Research Chair Programme in African Climate Risk.
+She is now pursuing her PhD at the ACDI.
 She is part of a multi-disciplinary team from the University of Cape Town and University of Oxford, spanning climate, hydrological, agricultural, ecological and economic and adaptation science.
 Her research focuses on Probabilistic Impact Attribution in Hydrological and Agricultural Systems in Southern Africa.
 Joyce has a Bsc in Meteorology from the University of Nairobi Kenya and has worked with the Climate Services division of the Kenya Meteorological Department.
 Her past research work focused on the attribution of extreme weather/climate events, particularly droughts and floods, in East Africa.
 Joyce is also a Lead Author for IPCC Special Report on Climate Change and Land, Chapter 3: Desertification.

 Margaret Angula, PhD student